jakobabesser/embedding_robustness_2022/readme.md

-# How Robust are Audio Embeddings for Polyphonic Sound Classification?
+# How Robust are Audio Embeddings for Polyphonic Sound Event Tagging?

 ## Reference